Finding a Central Purpose

 Webcast Q&A: 21 November 2010, Question 5

-I answered a question on finding a central purpose for Philosophy in Action Radio on 21 November 2010.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on finding a central purpose on 21 November 2010.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 I've been thinking about my central purpose in life (CPL) quite a bit lately.
 A common thread in my current and former passions is art, and I used to love drawing with pencil and coloring with oil pastels.
 This week I purchased some inexpensive art supplies and I've been experimenting.
 It's made me feel pretty darn happy.
 My hesitation with this though is not subsiding.
 I don't want to be a starving artist and I can't imagine giving up my career in financial planning, which leaves me with little time for art.
 Can you perform your CPL "on the side" in your spare time and still feel fulfilled, or must it be what you do full-time?
 For what it's worth, I eventually want to have a child and home-school, which I think will be tremendously fulfilling.
 Can my CPL be more than one thing?
 Do you have any recommendations for further reading on CPL?